Notojima Aquarium: Exhibits

 In 2010, captivity whale sharks in the panoramic fish tank of the new facility "Blue World" is started and aquariums have captivity to this day. also captivity large pelagic fish such as bluefin tuna.
 In the winter season after 2013, aquariums installed multiple kotatsu in front of the fish tank of "Blue World" and adopted a system to observe fish while warming the body.
+Nine days after the 2024 Noto earthquake, a male whale shark at the attraction died which officials attributed to equipment damage leading to poor living conditions in the tank.
+The next day, a female individual was also found to be dead.